theodoreyong9/AIWA/README.md

   outage, watchdog fires once the timeout elapses, flush delivers once a real contact window opens.
 New whitepaper §25 update and Appendix H.24.
 21 new tests (5 + 9 + 7).
 194 JS tests total.
+- Wired Transport (§25) into the real app, not just built as a standalone tested library — asked directly whether it was, and it wasn't, the same turn the gap was named and closed. `DomainReplica` now carries its own real `delay-tolerant-transport.js` and `connection-watchdog.js` instance; the app's Reconcile action goes through `transport.send()` instead of calling `dag.merge()` directly.
+  The one deliberately-simulated piece is delivery itself (a single browser tab has no real network) — when a simulated link is up, delivery is a real `dag.merge()` (content-addressed, idempotent, the same mechanism already used everywhere in this project); when down, the transport's own real queueing takes over, with no duplicate queueing logic in the app.
+Added a link up/down toggle per test-peer pair, a live queue-depth stat, and a flush button.
+Verified end to end using the actual wired classes: a simulated partition confirmed to queue a sync rather than silently deliver it (the recipient provably still knows nothing of the sender); reconnecting and flushing confirmed to deliver exactly what was queued, after which both replicas' event counts match exactly.
+New whitepaper §25/ Appendix H.24 extension.
+194 JS tests unaffected (no new test file this pass — the wiring is exercised by the standalone verification above and by the existing transport test suites it now actually uses).